Environmental Scientist Resume Format

 Sarah Jay

-Environmental Scientist • Boston University Graduate
+Environmental Scientist • IT Startup

 "CV Owl was instrumental in helping me win interviews, reshaping my old resume.
 One of those opportunities led to a recent job offer.
 The resume turned out great!
 I am amazed by the wonderful job you did, and the fast response.
 I really love it."